Xuchen-Li/Xuchen-Li.github.io/_pages/about.md

 <div class='paper-box-text' markdown="1">
 **<a href="http://biodrone.aitestunion.com/">BioDrone: A Bionic Drone-based Single Object Tracking Benchmark for Robust Vision</a>**
 - Visual Object Tracking / Robust Vision Challenges / Bionic-based UAV Tracking
-- As of June 2024, the platform has received 142k+ page views from 120+ countries and regions worldwide.
+- As of Sept.
+2024, the platform has received 170k+ page views from 200+ countries and regions worldwide.
 - BioDrone is the supporting platform for research accepted by IJCV 2024.
 </div>
 </div>

 # 🤝 Collaborators